Actions for Climate Change - Assessment of CO2 emission reductions -

 What is the Marginal Power Source in Japan?

 The power sources of Japan include thermal, nuclear and hydro power generation.
 Nuclear power plants continually generate power except when they are undergoing periodical inspections.
-Due to their low operational costs, hydro power plants are operated at full capacity and the amount of power generated annually is determined by the amount of precipitation (rain and snow).
+Hydropower generation fluctuates annually depending on the amount of rainfall and snowfall.
 On the other hand, the amount of power generated by thermal power is adjusted to meet demand and so thermal power is considered the marginal power source in Japan.

 ■ Electricity Production by Type of Power Source (Before the Great East Japan Earthquake)